niconoclaste/alpinejs-web-components/README.md

 </details>

 <br>
-You can separate your js code from your HTML
+You can also separate your common JS code from your HTML :

 <cite>`/js/script.js`</cite>
 ```js